RESTROOM TRAILER MAINTENANCE

 The plumbing can be divided into two separate systems.
 Firstly, the freshwater system consists of those items used to deliver water for your use.
 While the wastewater system includes the drains and tanks storing and removing water already used in the restroom trailer.
 Both systems and components require some “winterization”.

-If your new restroom trailer was built with an on-board fresh water holding tank, then the plumbing system has the dual ability to contain water with on-board storage.
-Or use facilities provided by an external pressurized source.
 In either case, the components of the restroom trailer plumbing system operate like those in your home.
 Components of the plumbing system consist of strong, lightweight, corrosion resistant materials.
 Importantly, the materials provide long life and easy cleaning.
 By following the instructions outlined here, you can expect efficient operation with a minimum restroom trailer maintenance.

 (It is important to note, that if your restroom trailer was manufactured during the fall or winter months the factory has anti- freeze placed in the water lines.
 Which protects them from freezing.
 You can recognize the anti-freeze liquid by its pink color.
 This anti-freeze should be flushed from the system after trailer finishes heating.
 And before each time the trailer gets placed into service).
 Never assume your trailer has been winterized.
 Always confirm before storing your trailer in freezing weather.

-INSTALLING ANTI-FREEZE FOR RESTROOM TRAILER MAINTENANCE
+RECOMMENDED ANTI-FREEZE FOR RESTROOM TRAILER MAINTENANCE

-DRAIN EXISTING WATER OUT OF RESTROOM TRAILER SYSTEM
+FIRST, DRAIN EXISTING WATER OUT OF RESTROOM TRAILER SYSTEM

 2. Turn the water pump switch on.